d2l-ai/d2l-en/chapter_introduction/index.md

 For images, we might consider cropping them all to a standard size, but that strategy only gets us so far.
 We risk losing information in the cropped out portions.
-Moreover, text data resist fixed-length representations even more stubbornly.
+Moreover, text data resists fixed-length representations even more stubbornly.
 Consider the customer reviews left on e-commerce sites such as Amazon, IMDB, and TripAdvisor.
 Some are short: "it stinks!".